gamingwithevets/blog/_posts/2022-08-01-disable-windefend.md

 **Step 3.** Rename `MsMpEng.exe`
 The above rename command doesn't work, as the executable is running in the background.
 Killing the process doesn't work since Windows complains that it's a system process.
 So how *do* we kill it?

 This is where the IObit Unlocker comes in handy.
 It can actually kill this process.
 Right-click the `MsMpEng.exe` executable and choose the IObit Unlocker option.
 Now in the new window that opens, press Unlock, which will kill the process.
-Immediately after it's done press Enter on your system-level Command Prompt with the rename command, as Windows Defender will restart it if you're not fast enough.
+Immediately after it's done press Enter on your system-level Command Prompt with the rename command to rename the executable, as Windows Defender will restart it if you're not fast enough.

 **You're done!**
 Hurray!
 If you completed all three steps without issue, you should see a message in the Virus & threat protection menu of Windows Defender, telling you to restart the Antimalware Service Executable.
 But it's renamed, so it should *and* will fail miserably.
 If Windows Defender updates you might need to redo this process.